Brown sugar: Kokuto

 A similar Japanese version of uncentrifuged natural cane sugar is called kokuto (黒糖) or kurozato (黒砂糖).
 This is a regional specialty of Okinawa and is often sold in the form of large lumps.
 It is sometimes used to make shochu.
-Okinawan brown sugar is sometimes referred to as 'black sugar' for its darker colour compared to other types of unrefined sugar, although when broken up into smaller pieces its colour becomes lighter.
-Kokuto is commonly used as a flavouring for drinks and desserts, but can also be eaten raw as it has a taste similar to caramel.
+Okinawan brown sugar is sometimes referred to as "black sugar" for its darker color compared to other types of unrefined sugar, although when broken up into smaller pieces its color becomes lighter.
+Kokuto is commonly used as a flavoring for drinks and desserts, but can also be eaten raw as it has a taste similar to caramel.
 Kokuto is also an important local industry on Amami Ōshima, Kagoshima Prefecture; sugarcane cultivation and the production of brown sugar in Japan was first recorded on the island around 400 years ago, using techniques that had been developed in Fujian Province, China, and spread across the Japanese archipelago after that point.
 It is also the preferred type of brown sugar in Taiwan where its production formed a crucial part of the island's economy in the 19th and early 20th century under Japanese colonial rule.
-It is highly appreciated for its flavour in various beverages like milk tea and bubble tea.
+It is highly appreciated for its flavor in various beverages like milk tea and bubble tea.